swestfechtel/masterarbeit/README.md

 - need to one-hot encode categorical vars?
 - is it normal that some statistics are all NAN?
 - why doesn't referrals_difference work for categorical vars?
+- how to compare methods against one another? especially basic vs rem/rhem?
+- for rem: compare eventnet output or coxph output?
+- how to incorporate network effects into regression for the non-temporal model?

 ## REM Covariates:
 ### Note attributes: